oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

        - `APPUSER` must be the only user who has access to the table from now!**

+## Task 4: Reduce mistakes by blocking destructive commands

-## Task 4: Create an Audit Policy to Capture Realm Violations
+## Task 5: Create an Audit Policy to Capture Realm Violations

 You may also want to capture an audit trail of unauthorized access attempts to your realm objects.
 Since the Autonomous Database includes Unified Auditing, you will create a policy to audit database vault activities